 7. Yakitori (Skewered Chicken)

-The sauce on the outside of the chicken pieces will make you fall in love with this food.
+The sauce on the outside of the chicken pieces is another thing that makes them become a well-loved dish.
 Nowadays, you can find yakitori sticks with beef, pork, fish, or vegetables.
 Dipping yakitori in the traditional teriyaki sauce and enjoying it with wine is an incredible experience.

 Get these instructions to cut chicken for yakitori.